UX Design Processes

 1. Transcript loading…

-● Seek engagement through Gamification: Incorporate elements of gamification to make the interaction more engaging.
-This can include rewards, leaderboards or interactive elements that encourage user participation and retention.
+● Seek engagement through gamification: Work elements of gamification into the design to make the interaction more engaging.
+This can include rewards, leaderboards or interactive elements—all of which can encourage user participation and retention.

-The key is to remain focused on the user's needs while balancing technical constraints and business goals.
-This holistic approach not only enhances the user experience but also contributes to the overall success of the product in the market.
+The key is to remain focused on the user's needs—while balancing technical constraints and business goals.
+It’s a holistic approach that doesn’t just enhance the user experience but contributes to the overall success of the product in the market, too.

 A diagram showing approaches to UX design.

-How a brand approaches a project and which design process it uses can depend on various factors—it’s vital to leverage the chosen design process to the best advantage and reveal unknown considerations early on.
+How a brand approaches a project—and which design process it uses—can depend on various factors.
+So, it’s vital to leverage the chosen design process to the best advantage and reveal unknown considerations early on.

 © Interaction Design Foundation, CC BY-SA 4.0